 Weight Watchers has launched the new PersonalPoints plan in New Zealand and Australia as of October 25, 2021.

-The new plan will launch in the United States on November 8, 2021 both in the app and at meetings.
+The new plan launched in the United States on November 8, 2021 both in the app and at meetings.
 Keep in mind that the following information is being shared from the NZ and AU programs so there might be some variation in the United States, United Kingdom and Canada.

 While the WW program changes might be somewhat different in the US and Canada, I can share that in previous years the programs were almost identical with only slight variations.